 A: South Africans are fun-loving and active.
-They enjoy being outdoors and typically have a great sense of humor.
+They enjoy being outdoors and typically have a great sense of humour.
 They are also almost never in a hurry.
-Our friends are actually mostly South-African, which probably has to do with the fact that our kids go to a South African school.
-But there is of course a large expat community and it is very easy to find other expat friends, either just by living in an estate such as Dainfern, by having children at the American International School, or by joining an organization such as the American Society.
+Our friends are actually mostly South African, which probably has to do with the fact that our kids go to a South African school.
+But there is of course a large expat community, and it is very easy to find other expat friends, either just by living in an estate such as Dainfern, by having children at the American International School, or by joining an organisation such as the American Society.

 Q: Was it easy meeting people and making friends?

 A: We found it very easy to make friends through our kids and their friends.
 You do have to be a bit more outgoing, as South Africans keep to themselves a bit more than Americans, but ever since we got to know some people they have been very welcoming.
 You will always be invited in when you pick up your child after a playdate, for instance.

 Q: Did you have a problem getting a work visa/permit?